fluencelabs/docs/docs/aqua-book/language/types.md

   - `get` and `getStream` methods return array of elements or stream of elements by given key.
   - `keys` and `keysStream` methods return array of keys or stream of keys.
   - `contains` method that returns if key is exist in map or not.
-Note that accessing an element of a map could trigger [join behavior](../language/flow/parallel.md#join-behavior) on the stream.

 ## Structures